bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/cryptography.md

 # fips mode of &lt;cryptography&gt; : boolean

 Returns `True` if the application (the client, console, or web reports, depending on the context) is operating in FIPS 140-2 mode (the mode provided by openssl).
 FIPS mode limits the set of ciphers and SSL protocols that can be used in the cryptographic library.

+# version of &lt;cryptography&gt; : string

+No documentation exists.